mondeja/latex-ji18n/README.md

 Context data is dumped following next rules:

-- All the data located in `data.yml` files is dumped at the root of the context..
+- All the data located in `data.yml` files is dumped at the root of the context.
 - Data located in `layout.yml` files are dumped into a `layout` variable at the root of the context.
-- Data located in `style.yml` files are dumped into a `layout` variable at the root of the context.
+- Data located in `style.yml` files are dumped into a `style` variable at the root of the context.
 - If `src/` directory contains `.bib` files, database entries located at this files will be available ordered by entry type at `_bibdb` variable at the root